alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What did you struggle with?
 - Still some vagueness on upcoming partnership activities, roadmap should help visualise
 ---
 MS: We just have to fix forward.
+In all these, please find opportunities to advocate for your community to enable research and collaboration.
+Project management and what was agreed on contracts are important to consider, but this partnership has a CM position so that wee can enable chanced interactions and collaborations through community building with different members at the Turing and Roche - NOT just with those who are already involved.

 #### What would you like to work on next week?
 - Same as last week ha.... get the seminar series comms out and finally put some docs on GitHub!
 - Also working on roadmap with MOG and HM tomorrow
 ---
 MS: Exciting!
-Looking forward to seeing how you use Theory of Chnage for roadmap (impact based I assume!).
+Looking forward to seeing how you use Theory of Change for roadmap (impact based I assume!).

 #### Where do you need help?
 - Sketching out fellows programme in the next month or so